perun-network/perun-wallet-spec/tutorial/Tutorial.md

 The wallet integration consists of two components, each exposing a RPC api to the other.

 #### Channel Service
-The Channel Service exposes the ChannelService api to the wallet.
+The channel service exposes the ChannelService api to the wallet.
 It is a Go program that interacts with a CKB node (via rpc), go-perun (as a library) and the perun-ckb-backend (as a library).
 Very roughly speaking, it acts as a Perun Protocol **proxy** to the wallet.
 Currently, we imagine a channel service running on the same device as the wallet.
 We use RPC though, specifically to accomodate for different setups, where the channel service is running remotely or even shared by multiple wallets.
 The channel service fulfills two purposes:
 1. Expose the (simplified) Perun Channel API to the wallet (`OpenChannel`, `UpdateChannel`, `CloseChannel`).
 In this role, it handles requests by the wallet, e.g. to open a channel with another party, using go-perun and the perun-ckb-backend.
 2. Forward (simplified) protocol messages from the protocol (go-perun) side to the wallet.
 For this, the channel service queries the WalletService (served by the wallet) through RPC.

+The channel service handles a lot of responsibilities **through go-perun**, such as:
+- Keeping track of the open channels and channel states
+- Watching the chain for relevant events (using the perun-ckb-backend's [adjudicator subscription](https://github.com/perun-network/perun-ckb-backend/tree/dev/channel/adjudicator)) and acting according to protocol.
+Note that is alread covered by perun-ckb-backend and go-perun.
+The channel-service only needs to provide some callback handlers.
+- Persisting channels and relevant channel data (e.g. using go-perun's [Persistor](https://github.com/perun-network/go-perun/blob/main/channel/persistence/persistence.go))
+- Communication between channel participants (users).
+Here, go-perun already provides functionality for e.g. network communication.
+You just need to initialize it.

 There already exists a first channel-service implementation [here](https://github.com/perun-network/channel-service).
 It is implemented in the effort to integrate Perun Channels into the Neuron wallet, but it is kept "wallet-agnostic".
 Thus, you should be able to use this service directly to integrate your wallet, with only minimal changes necessary.
+We note that the current channel service implementation does not support persistence and only supports in-process communication as it is in a POC/demo state.

 ### Wallet Service
 The Wallet Service depends greatly on the target wallet you want to integrate.
 Generally, the Wallet Service must expose the Wallet Service API (`OpenChannel`, `UpdateNotification`, `SignMessage`, `SignTransactions`) through RPC for the Channel Service to use.